LPP-ERM-KMS/pyRFtk/docs/source/Installation.rst

 Dependencies
 ------------
-The software is dependent on numpy and matplotlib
+The software is dependent on numpy, scipy and matplotlib